Sharing a passion for preserving the

 About Enviro Australis

 Our scientists and engineers understand the importance of water on the planet and operate from dedicated research and development facilities to explore the chemistry, microbiology and hydraulic processes necessary to preserve the natural quality of water.

 Preserving the natural quality of water and understanding the importance of water on the planet is a common passion for each of the Enviro Australis team.

-At Enviro Australis, our passionate team use science and engineering to develop the processes necessary to fulfill our clients’ desired objectives.
+At Enviro Australis, our team uses science and engineering to develop the processes necessary to fulfil our clients’ desired objectives.
 Prior to manufacture we engage in research, design and testing of the processes necessary to achieve the defined outcome.
 We then manufacture and implement the processes, providing an end to end solution for our clients.

 Who We are

 Enviro Australis is an Australian company which conceptualises, manufactures and markets innovative technologies designed to reduce pollutants and contaminants in urban water runoff.

 Our research indicates the freshwater resources of our planet are being compromised by the growing population and increasing urbanisation.
 All members of our team share a common passion to create products and systems to help solve this problem.

 Leo graduated with a Bachelor Degree in Mechanical Engineering and has an extensive background in research and development of innovative systems.
 Over recent years, Leo has specialised in sustainable and environmentally sensitive products and services.